alibaba/funcraft/docs/usage/installation.md

 When using Fun, if you need to run and debug function locally, you need to use the fun local subcommand.

-Using fun local subcommand requires pre-installing docker.
+Fun local subcommand depend on docker.

 If you don't want to run and debug function locally, docker is not required.

 ## Docker